Why is high-quality child care and early education so important?

 How can I get more information about participating in Maryland EXCELS to my program/provider?

-Direct your program/provider to the resources available on MarylandEXCELS.org that is designed specifically for providers, or put them in touch with their local Child Care Resource and Referral Center where specialists are available to assist the program/provider directly.
+Direct your program/provider to the resources available on MarylandEXCELS.org that are designed specifically for providers, or put them in touch with their local Child Care Resource and Referral Center where specialists are available to assist the program/provider directly.